-Five-year-olds are enthusiastic learners and problems solvers.
+Five-year-olds are enthusiastic learners and problem solvers.
 Their imaginations expand into a desire to solve problems in creative ways.

 They are learning to count, begin basic addition/subtraction, and telling time.
-This is an age where this enthusiasm for problem solving should be encouraged, and STEM (science, technology, engineering, math) skills can be developed in a fun ways through some of these awesome educational toys for 5 year olds.
+This is an age where this enthusiasm for problem-solving should be encouraged, and STEM (science, technology, engineering, math) skills can be developed in a fun way through some of these great educational toys for 5-year-olds.

 The secret to building STEM skills to early learners is tapping in their innate curiosity.

 They are already developing their engineering and math skills naturally through exploration.
 The Boston Children’s Museum has put together a great guide about teaching STEM skills to Pre-K children, including easy activities that will encourage them to explore further.

 A key point we want to emphasize is that with these activities and toys, it is important to build confidence at this age.
 Ask “what” questions, instead of “why.”
 This allows the child to feel more like an expert, instead of their begin a singular correct answer.